Manufacturing Order Details

 For making sub-assemblies to stock in excess, the following approaches can be used:

-- If the MO is in progress already, use one of the following approaches:
+- In case the MO is in progress already, use one of the following approaches:

 a) For the overproduced quantity, make a separate MO (and e.g. click the "Finish production as planned" button to put these to stock immediately).

-b) For the overproduced quantity, find another existing MO, where these are also necessary, and report these units as produced.
+b) For the overproduced quantity, find another existing MO, where these are also produced, and report these units as produced.

 c) Use the Co-product BOM functionality to take excess subassemblies to stock.